YimingSci/EuropeanPG-Renewables/README.md

 Matpower 6.0 (https://matpower.org/download/) is required for the power flow calculation.

 ## Dependency

-The following codes were reported in Ref.
+The following codes are originally reported in Ref.
 [2].
-If you use this code to any future work, please do not forget to provide credit to the original authors by referencing Ref.
+If you use them in any future work, please remember to give proper credit by citing Ref.
 [2].

-- `PSF_renewable.mat` : Power grid data, provided in a `mpc` format compatible with MATPOWER [4], with power flows pre-adjusted to match the generation profiles shown in Figures 2d–f.
+- `NRsolver.m` : Solves power flow equations using the Newton-Raphson method.
+- `Radau5.m`   : Integrates stiff differential equations using the Radau IIA method.

+These scripts are included here with attribution for reproducibility and completeness.

 ## License